EricaKN/fullstack_mcdonalds/README.md

 hook useRouter que só roda em client component.
 Por isso criamos components/product-header.tsx não é tratada como rota porque não tem arquivo page.tsx.

+# Functions
+When we use more than 1x a function, we can save it at /src/helpers and call them whenever we want.